 By the end of the 18th century, the Romantic movement had taken hold.
 And not just in the art world, but in literature and music, as well.
 Romanticism placed emphasis on individual emotions and the glorification of nature.
 It was, in many ways, a reaction to the Industrial Revolution.
 English artists such as William Turner, and especially John Constable, are known for their dramatic landscape paintings.
 Even today, they are considered among the finest proponents of the genre.

 Inspired by the work of John Constable, French artist, Pierre-Henri de Valenciennes, created a style of landscape painting that became known as 'plein air'.
 Largely made possible by the invention of oil paint in tubes, this style was characterized by the artist taking his studio outdoors, to paint scenery 'on location'.

 Closely related to Romanticism and the plein air style, Impressionism marks the beginning of what would soon come to be known as 'modern art'.
 It was the artist's attempt to convey the emotional impact, underlying the 'visual' impact, of a particular scene.
 Claude Monet was one of the early proponents of the Impressionist movement.
 His paintings re-defined what landscape painting was about, leading the way for the next generation of painters.
 Many other artists of this period, including, Renoir, Degas, Manet, Cezanne, and Matisse, produced some of the most iconic paintings of the modern era.

-I love to go hiking and camping, so it’s no wonder that my art is all about landscape painting.
-And with the incredibly spectacular scenery I encounter on my excursions, there’s no end to my inspiration.
-Check out my gallery.
+I love to go hiking and camping, so it's no wonder that my art is all about landscape painting.
+And with the incredibly spectacular scenery I encounter on my excursions, there's no end to my inspiration.
+Check out our gallery.